Tusiata Avia

+Donna Tusiata Avia MNZM (born 1966) is a New Zealand poet and children's author.
+She has been recognised for her work through receiving a 2020 Queen's Birthday Honour and in 2021 her collection The Savage Coloniser won the Mary and Peter Biggs Award for Poetry at the Ockham New Zealand Book Awards.
+The Savage Coloniser and her previous work Wild Dogs Under My Skirt have been turned into live stage plays presented in a number of locations.

 Background

 Avia was born and raised in Christchurch, New Zealand.
 Her father is Samoan and her mother is New Zealand European.
 Avia graduated from the University of Canterbury and in 2002 received an MA in creative writing from the International Institute of Modern Letters.
+Avia currently resides in the Christchurch suburb of Aranui.

 Career

 Avia's poetry explores Pasifika and cross-cultural themes, as well as the borders between traditional and contemporary life, and between place and the self.

 Avia has toured both nationally and internationally performing her solo show Wild Dogs Under My Skirt which premiered at the 2002 Dunedin Fringe Festival.
 She is a creative writing lecturer at the Manukau Institute of Technology.